XtremeOwnage/Web/docs/blog/posts/Home-Automation/2023/sonoff-s31-low-cost-energy-plug.md

 ### Cons

-1. Some soldering is required to flash these with open source firmware.
+1. Some soldering may required to flash these with open source firmware.
+    * If you use test-pins (linked below), you can flash these devices without soldering.
 2. Some technical ability is required, to flash these with open source firmware.

 ## Where to get it?